- Help & Advice

 The common names of ‘turtle’ and ‘terrapin’ are often interchangeable depending upon where you live.
 In this guide, both refer to aquatic and semi-aquatic chelonia and should not be confused with their marine cousins, the sea turtle.

 There are many different species of turtle and terrapin, and all have slightly different environmental, nutritional and behavioural needs.
-This guide gives an broad overview of things to consider before buying a turtle.
+This guide gives an broad overview of the things to consider before buying a turtle.
 Further research will be needed to ensure you have a good knowledge of how to look after your chosen species of turtle.

 It’s important to know the adult size of your turtle.
 This will influence the style and size of your turtle’s home.
 Many turtles and terrapins are sold as babies at around the size of a large coin, some however have the potential to grow to over 60cm (24 inches)!